-We will also be sponsoring beach cleanup events throughout the summer to help keep our beaches (and ocean) clean!
+We also sponsor beach cleanup events throughout the year to help keep our beaches and ocean clean!

 We have printed out posters for local businesses and vacation rentals to remind locals as well as to teach tourists the importance of turning your lights out after 10pm on beachfront properties.
 If you would like one for your local business or vacation rental please send us a message!

 We sell and have been promoting the use of reef friendly skincare products such as sunscreen and body wash.
 When you go swimming in the ocean, your sunscreen comes off in the water and the chemicals in most sunscreens can be damaging to ocean life including fish and reefs.
 Your body wash and shampoo also eventually ends up in the ocean so using ocean-safe products can make a big impact in recovering our reefs!
 (Click on the image below for purchase details)